McKinsey Interview Process: 6 Steps to an Offer (2026)

 How Do You Apply to McKinsey?
 (Step 1: Application)

-The McKinsey application typically includes your resume, optional cover letter, and basic information like office preferences and language skills.
+The McKinsey application includes your resume, an optional cover letter, and basic information like office preferences and language skills.
 You can apply through McKinsey's careers website, through on-campus recruiting at a target school, or through a referral from a current McKinsey employee.

 McKinsey receives thousands of applications for every open role.
 Recruiters spend only seconds scanning each resume, so your application needs to stand out immediately.